dinhanh3001/GEMMA3.cpp-MODEL-IN-FPGA/README.md

 <img width="1537" height="853" alt="image" src="https://github.com/user-attachments/assets/96e880c6-a171-400e-a655-4fa615e56f04" />

-* This is the model that i run pure CPU, and the video demo on FPGA will public in the future release.
+* This is the model that i run purely on CPU Laptop, and the video demo on FPGA will public in the future release.